Mixed interval subscriptions

 Cancel a subscription

-- When you cancel a mixed interval subscription or schedule, Stripe cancels all the subscription items, regardless of their interval.
+Canceling a mixed interval subscription or schedule cancels all the subscription items, regardless of their interval.

-- Subscriptions have a single behavior for dunning, even if an invoice only bills for one of the items on the subscription.
-If all retries for a payment fail, Stripe cancels the entire subscription and marks it as unpaid or past due, depending on your configured dunning settings.
+Subscriptions have a single behavior for dunning.
+If all retries for a payment fail, even if the failing payment is for an invoice related to only one of the items on the subscription, Stripe cancels the entire subscription and marks it as unpaid or past due, depending on your configured dunning settings.

 Billing periods for mixed interval subscriptions